Zeni241/ESP32-NimbleBLE-For-Dummies/README.md

 Due to these reasons I was very much interested to use it instead of Bluedroid or Bluetooth Classic for my esp32 devices.
 But unfortunately the examples of Nimble BLE in esp-idf documentation were of little help.

  So I consulted many other resources to clear my concept (I have given the links to resources at the end).
+Once there,

- $\textcolor{red}{\textsf{Once there, Nimble BLE turned out to be much simpler and straight forward compared to bluedroid or bluetooth classic!!}}$.
+ $\textcolor{red}{\textsf{ Nimble BLE turned out to be much simpler and straight forward compared to bluedroid or bluetooth classic!!}}$.
 So I decided to write down this tutorial for my future reference.
 I would be pleased if it could help any one.
 Everyone is free to use it, comment and suggest improvement in it.

 **So as the cliche goes, lets get started!**  :sunny: